UNStats/covid-19-response/content/statistical-programmes/interview-with-prof-samuel-annim-of-ghana-statistical-service.md

 have any closing remarks on the response of NSOs to COVID-19, or a point you'd like to highlight for our audience?**

-Thank you.
 I think the questions are quite exhaustive, but I'll just mention two things if you don't mind.
 The first has to do with the individual country responses to COVID-19, and commend the United Nations Statistics Division for putting up this initiative, which gives us an opportunity as NSOs in our respective countries to one appreciate how our context is different and to learn from what other countries are doing, depending on how, at a governmental level, NSOs in their respective countries are being engaged.
 This platform would always present an opportunity to share knowledge and I think it is very important that we continue to do that.
 But what I want to share with my other national statisticians is the importance of harnessing bilateral, three-way, four-way engagements in knowledge sharing.
 I think we have not had or we have not done that strongly enough; but moving forward and giving the different experiences and the challenging times that we find ourselves in, it is definitely important for us to do this in a much smaller and at a much smaller scale even if it's bilateral.

 The other thing that I want to mention is that clearly this is a platform for national statistical organizations to rethink their organization as we've talked